 OPERATION OF INTER-UNIT FUEL TRANSFER CANISTER AND CASK SYSTEM

-PROGRAM APPLICABILITY: 2515
+PROGRAM APPLICABILITY: IMC 2515C

 60845-01 INSPECTION OBJECTIVE

 This inspection focuses on verifying the licensee’s operation of an inter-unit fuel transfer canister cask system.
 This procedure would be used when a licensee is handling and transferring spent fuel between units at their facility.